sienmonika/Airport-schedule-py/README.md

 # Airport-schedule-py

-This was a home work during Practical optimisation with Python course during which we solved variety of supply chain problems.
+This was a home work during Practical optimisation with Python course.
+We solved variety of supply chain problems.

 We used Python and Gurobi optimiser (student licence).